yangshun/tech-interview-handbook/non-technical/questions-to-ask.md

 - **What are the strengths and weaknesses of the current team?
 What is being done to improve upon the weaknesses?**
 - How did you become a manager?
 - How do your engineers know what to work on each day?
-- What is your team’s biggest challenge right now?
+- What is your team's biggest challenge right now?
 - How do you measure individual performance?
 - How often are 1:1s conducted?
-- How’s the current team composition like?
+- What is the current team composition like?

 ### Leadership